ssbc/ssb-server/README.md

 ### Web UI

 Once the scuttlebot server is running, you can access the Web UI at `http://localhost:8008`.
-It will prompt you to setup your new account, then give you instructions on how to join the network.
-You can follow them or the instructions below.

 ### Joining the Network